Chaindoc

 Use Chaindoc to create, sign, and manage your Statement of Work with milestone-linked payments and a tamper-proof audit trail.

-Step 1: Conduct a discovery session
+Step 1: conduct a discovery session

 Before you write a single line, you need a complete picture of the project.
 Meet with the client to surface not just the stated request but the underlying business problem.
 If you assume the client will provide design assets by a specific date, name that date in the SOW.